 Where x is the value at which you want to calculate the Fisher Transformation.

 In the spreadsheets below, the Excel Fisher Function is used to calculate the Fisher Transformation for 3 different values.

-For further information on the Excel Fisher function, see the Microsoft Office website.
+For further details and examples of the Excel Fisher function, see the Microsoft Office website.

 If you get an error from the Excel Fisher function this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied value of x is ≤ -1 or ≥ +1.|

 |#VALUE!||-||Occurs if the supplied value of x is non-numeric.|